Worthing High School, West Sussex

 Worthing High School is a secondary school with academy status located in Worthing, West Sussex.
-It caters for academic years 7-11 (ages 11–16) and has over 950 students on roll.
+It caters to academic years 7-11 (ages 11–16) and has over 1050 students on roll.
+It was rated as good by OFSTED in its last inspection.

 History

 The school has its origins as the Bedford Row Pupil teacher centre, a private school for girls, in January 1905.
 Within two years, it also took school leavers other than pupil teachers.
 The school was taken over by the local council in 1909, moving to its current site in 1914.
 It operated at a girls school on this site, with a junior house in Shelly Road between 1918 and 1930, apart from an evacuation to New Ollerton, Nottinghamshire in 1941, until it became a girls' grammar school under the changes of the Education Act 1944.

 It remained as a grammar school until the local authority reorganised provision in the town along three-tier comprehensive lines in 1973, when it became a girls' comprehensive high school for students aged 12 to 16.
 At this time it became known as Gaisford girls' high school.

 The school became co-educational in 1982 when it merged with West Tarring Secondary School for boys, then becoming known by its current name.